 To form a corporation in New York, you need to take the steps set forth below.
 You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

 Your corporation's name must include the word "Incorporation," "Incorporated," or "Limited," or an abbreviation.

 Your corporation's name must be recognizably different from the names of other business entities already on file with the New York Secretary of State.
 Names may be checked for availability at the New York Department of State Division of Corporations business name database.

-You may reserve a name for 60 days by filing an Application for Reservation of of Name with the New York Department of State Division of Corporations.
+You may reserve a name for 60 days by filing an Application for Reservation of Name with the New York Department of State Division of Corporations.
 The application must be filed by mail.
-The filing fee is $20.